taravannheng/The-Test-App/README.md

-# The-Test-App
+# The-Test-App - Privacy Policy

-Just a test app
+This is just a test app.